google/seq2seq/docs/inference.md

 ## Performing Inference

-After you have trained your mode you can use the `bin/infer.py` script to make predictions with your model.
+After you have trained a model you can use the `bin/infer.py` script to make predictions.
 For example, from the [Getting Started Guide](getting_started.md):

 ```bash
 ./bin/infer.py \